datkk06/OpenStack-Tutorial/Content/load-balancer.md

 # systemctl enable neutron-lbaas-agent
 ```

-On the Controller node, add the Version 1 service plug-in to the configuration directive in ``/etc/neutron/neutron.conf`` configuration file
+On the Controller node, add the service plug-in to the configuration directive in ``/etc/neutron/neutron.conf`` configuration file
 ```
 [DEFAULT]
 ...
 service_plugins = lbaas
 ```

-On the Controller node, add the Version 1 service provider to the ``/etc/neutron/neutron_lbaas.conf`` configuration file
+On the Controller node, add the service provider to the ``/etc/neutron/neutron_lbaas.conf`` configuration file
 ```
 [service_providers]
 ...